smccl2024/TrackToolReleases/README.md

 ## Changelog v1.4.4
 #### New Feature
 - Added a output verification mechanism to ensure that saved coordinates reflect the correct track requirements even if generate is not pressed prior , addressing issues where handleSave would always save Coordinates in current state.
 #### Bug Fix
 - Fixed various minor bugs related to track data handling and display.
 #### Technical Improvements
 - Added Compatibility with Linux for distribution

+## Changelog v1.4.3
+#### Bug Fix
+- Fixed issue caused by Coordinates precision being more than 8 decimals

 ## Changelog v1.4.1
 #### New Features